 The holiday season has arrived here in South Florida, and with it comes the opening of one of the region’s most popular attractions – Santa’s Enchanted Forest.
-Billed as “The World’s Largest Holiday Theme Park and FREE Carnival,” Santa’s Enchanted Forest is open October 31, 2019 to January 5, 2020 this year.
+Billed as “The World’s Largest Holiday Theme Park and FREE Carnival,” Santa’s Enchanted Forest is open from November 9, 2023, to January 7, 2024, this year.

-Located in Miami at Tropical Park at 7900 SW 40th Street, the park is open daily including holidays from 5 p.m. to midnight and features more than 100 rides, shows, games and attractions.
+Located in Miami at 7400 NW 87th Avenue, the park is open daily including holidays from 5 p.m. to midnight, and features more than 100 rides, shows, games, and attractions.
 Families and friends flock to Santa’s Enchanted Forest annually to experience the park’s thrills and get into the holiday spirit.

 What Happens If You’re Injured on Rides or Attractions at Santa’s Enchanted Forest?

 Acceptance by entering the park and enjoying the rides, attractions, and shows often means you have essentially consented to limit your ability to sue the park owners should you or a loved one be injured onsite.
-If an injury occurs in a park like Santa’s Enchanted Forest, the question of negligence on the part of the owners comes into question, which makes if crucial to document the events up to and surrounding your injury.
+If an injury occurs in a park-like Santa’s Enchanted Forest, the question of negligence on the part of the owners comes into question, which makes it crucial to document the events up to and surrounding your injury.

-In some cases, interactive attractions mean park employees may touch you if you participate, but should an actor/employee injures you as a result or touches you inappropriately, the park could be liable for the injury or assault.
+In some cases, interactive attractions mean park employees may touch you if you participate, but should an actor/employee injure you as a result or touch you inappropriately, the park could be liable for the injury or assault.

-In most areas, rides, shows, games, and attractions means venues inside and outside, which requires theme parks to have the appropriate permits to operate the attraction, whatever form it takes.
+In most areas, rides, shows, games, and attractions mean venues inside and outside, which requires theme parks to have the appropriate permits to operate the attraction, whatever form it takes.
 If housed in a building, an attraction must meet the locality’s building requirements.
 Outdoor attractions also must have the proper permitting.
-Venues must have fire extinguishers and a clearly marked exit, as well as meeting fire codes for occupancy.
+Venues must have fire extinguishers and a marked exit, as well as meet fire codes for occupancy.

 Common Injuries at Theme Parks